-Phonics in the EYFS-KS1 is taught using our own scheme which integrates 'Letters and Sounds,' and 'Read, write, inc.' Phonics is taught daily in 15-20 minute sessions in KS1 and the main focus of Literacy in EYFS.
+Phonics in the EYFS-KS1 is taught using Letters and Sounds.
+Phonics is taught daily in 15-20 minute sessions.
 Half termly assessments are carried out in order to ensure children are working at the correct phonic phase and children move through the phases as the year progresses.
-Targeted phonics work is also utilised in KS2 for any child who is finding it difficult to retain the phonemes and who needs further phonic support to aid spelling.